abhinaba-ghosh/axe-playwright/README.md

 [![NPM release](https://img.shields.io/npm/v/axe-playwright.svg 'NPM release')](https://www.npmjs.com/package/axe-playwright)
 [![NPM Downloads](https://img.shields.io/npm/dt/axe-playwright.svg?style=flat-square)](https://www.npmjs.com/package/axe-playwright)

-[Axe](https://www.deque.com/axe/) is an accessibility testing engine for websites and other HTML-based user interfaces.
-This package provides simple axe analyser commands which you can incorporate in your [Playwright](https://www.npmjs.com/package/playwright) tests.
-[Axe](https://www.deque.com/axe/) seamlessly functions across all Playwright browsers: Chromium, Firefox, and WebKit.
+Axe-core® is a powerful accessibility testing engine provided by Deque Systems that powers this package.
+Axe-Playwright provides simple commands to integrate the axe-core® library with your [Playwright](https://www.npmjs.com/package/playwright) tests.
+This integration functions seamlessly across all Playwright browsers: Chromium, Firefox, and WebKit.

+Axe-core® is a trademark of [Deque Systems, Inc.](https://www.deque.com/) in the US and other countries.
+This project is not formally affiliated with Deque, but we are big fans!
+Axe-core® is a registered trademark of Deque Systems, Inc., and is used here with permission.

 ## Install and configure